 Total Hip Replacement

 As a board-certified orthopaedic surgeon, Dr. Steven F. Harwin is renowned for his experience, skill, and accomplishments in the arenas of joint replacement, reconstruction, and arthroscopic surgery.
-Dr. Harwin serves the New York area through his offices on Park Avenue in Manhattan and on Bainbridge Avenue in The Bronx.
-His research office is at the Mount Sinai Beth Israel where he directs the International Learning Center for Joint Reconstruction.
+Dr. Harwin serves the New York area through his office on Park Avenue in Manhattan.
 Dr. Harwin utilizes the most up-to-date procedures, techniques and state-of-the-art materials available in order to meet the range of your orthopaedic and hip replacement needs, including the direct anterior approach and the direct anterior-lateral approach.

 Hip Replacement Surgery For Arthritis